lollobene/algorand-beaker-auction/README.md

 2. require the bids to be committed to in a way that once the bidding process ends, the bidders open their commitment and the winner is revealed.

-As future works we include the following features:
+As future works we include the following features.

 ### Auction participants

 1) the auction is accessible to anyone in the network: there is no control on the accounts that send bids to the smart contract.